+TGba Editor: Change the paragraph below in P72L47 of this subclause in TGba Draft 1.1 as follows:

-The FDMA WUR PPDUs with 40 MHz and 80 MHz channel bandwidth are defined in Figure 32-2 (WUR FDMA PPDU for 40 MHz channel widths) and Figure 32-3 (WUR FDMA PPDU for 80 MHz channel widths), respectively.
+The examples of FDMA WUR PPDUs with 40 MHz and 80 MHz channel bandwidth are illustrated in Figure 32-2 (WUR FDMA PPDU for 40 MHz channel widths) and Figure 32-3 (WUR FDMA PPDU for 80 MHz channel widths), respectively. (#650)

 The 40 MHz preamble or 80 MHz preamble is the duplication of 20 MHz preamble, which is composed of L-STF, L-LTF, L-SIG and BPSK-mark fields.
-In each 20 MHz subchannel with duplicated 20 MHz preamble, one 4MHz WUR signal centered in the 20 MHz subchannel is transmitted following the 20 MHz preamble.
+In each 20 MHz subchannel with duplicated 20 MHz preamble, one (#653)WUR signal centered in the 20 MHz subchannel is transmitted following the 20 MHz preamble.